ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

       "@id": "lots_of_little_files/",
       "@type": "Dataset",
       "name": "Too many files",
-      "description": "This directory contains many small files, that we're not going to describe in detail."
+      "description": "This directory contains many small files - the name of the file is a date in YYYY-MM-DD.csv, each file contains daily temperature readings, sampled hourly for the Glop Pot cave."
     }
   ]
 }